 6. Use Lean Furniture

-Kitchen remodeling experts recommend the use of translucent furniture along with armless chairs and open table legs to make the kitchen appear bigger than its actual size.
+Translucent furniture with armless chairs and open table legs can help make the kitchen appear bigger than its actual size.

 7. Strategic Positioning

 Darker-colored floors will make the kitchen appear bigger.
 The visual flow on the floor should also be maintained.
 Longer and larger tiles can be used instead of small grids.